Marceline Loridan-Ivens: Career

-From 1972 to 1976, during the Cultural Revolution, Joris Ivens and Marceline Loridan worked in China and directed How Yukong Moved the Mountains, a series of 12 films Criticized by Jiang Qing, they had to quickly leave China.
+From 1972 to 1976, during the Cultural Revolution, Joris Ivens and Marceline Loridan worked in China and directed How Yukong Moved the Mountains, a series of 12 films Criticised by Jiang Qing, they had to quickly leave China.

+The title of her 2003 film La petite prairie aux bouleaux (The little prairie of birches) is the literal translation of "Birkenau".

+Other activities

 Loridan-Ivens gave lectures and testimonies in colleges and high schools on the Holocaust.

+Loridan-Ivens' memoir But You Did Not Come Back (Et tu n'es pas revenu; published 2015), co-written with Judith Perrignon, details her time in Auschwitz-Birkenau.